ecalandrini/ecalandrini.github.io/index.md

 ---
 [Thermoplasmonics: generation and manipulation of nanoscale heating with metallic nanostructures](http://example.com/)
 <br>
-I used Gold nanostructures to create nanoheaters remotely operable with infrared laser beams.
+I used Gold nanostructures to create nanoheaters remotely operables with infrared laser beams.
-I demonstrated their efficiency eating a thin layer of PMMA, a polymer used for electron beam lithography.
+I demonstrated their efficiency by heating a thin polymeric layer.
-Combining infrared photoexpansion measurements and non linear COMSOL simulations, I obtained an incresement of 10 K at 20 mW of laser power.
+Combining infrared photoexpansion measurements and non linear COMSOL simulations, I recorded an incresement of 10 K at 20 mW of laser power.
 This means that hundreds of K may be attainable with full infrared laser power.
 <img src="images/toc_thermosplamonic.png?raw=true"/>